alexandreia/scifact-relevance-classifier/README.md

 - HistGradientBoosting
 - MLP neural network

-The reason for training several classifiers is to test which type of decision boundary works best on the embedding features.
-Linear models are useful baselines, while gradient boosting and MLP can learn non-linear interactions between the claim and document embeddings.

 ## Results

 The best binary relevance model was **HistGradientBoosting** using **title + abstract** as input.